LukeCorc99/ELIZA-Chatbot-and-Trigram-Model-Project/README.md

    code .
    ```
 5. **Install Python:**
-   -  Click on the Extensions icon in the Activity Bar on the side
+   -  Click on the Extensions icon in the Activity Bar on the left-hand side.
-   -  Search for "Python" in the Extensions view and install the Python extension by Microsoft.
+   -  Search for "Python" in the Extensions view and install the Python extension published by Microsoft.

 6. **Install the required dependencies for Jupyter Notebook:**
-   Run the following command to install Jupyter Notebook:
+   Run the following command to install Jupyter Notebook and other relevant dependencies required:
    ```
    pip install -r requirements.txt
    ```